wp-plugins/flyzoo/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The amazing group & live support chat
+Add a group and live support chat to your website!
+Chat with your visitors and let them chat with each other.

 == Description ==